ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 **Fast Falling & Going Down Platforms**

 Holding down enables the player to fast fall, which increases the player's gravity, giving the player even more movement options.
 This could help the player regenerate their dash, jump sooner, avoid obstacles, and even lead to some combos.

+Fast falling leaves a white trail behind the player.

 ![fast_fall](https://github.com/user-attachments/assets/250e1ea0-f21a-4cd2-9ce3-9283281fb01c)